Kings of Convenience

-Kings of Convenience is an indie folk-pop duo from Bergen, Norway, consisting of Erlend Øye and Eirik Glambek Bøe.
+Kings of Convenience is an indie folk duo from Bergen, Norway, consisting of Erlend Øye and Eirik Glambek Bøe.

 History

 Øye and Bøe were both born in 1975 (Øye on 21 November and Bøe on 25 October) and have known each other since they met in the same class at school.
 Their first musical collaboration was a comedic rap about a teacher.
 At sixteen, they played together in the band Skog ("forest") with two other friends, releasing one EP, Tom Tids Tale, before breaking up and later forming the Kings duo.

 The duo was signed to the American label Kindercore after appearing in European festivals during the summer of 1999.
 After a spell living in London in 2001, they released their debut album Quiet Is the New Loud.
 The album was produced by Coldplay producer Ken Nelson.
 The album was very successful and even lent its name to a small movement of musicians in the pop underground (including acoustic contemporaries such as Turin Brakes) which took Elliott Smith, Belle & Sebastian and Simon & Garfunkel as their inspiration and focused on more subtle melodies and messages.
 Kings of Convenience also inspired an indian music duo Parekh & Singh.

 Versus, an album of remixes of tracks from Quiet Is the New Loud, came out shortly after.
 After this breakthrough year, not much was heard from the band. Øye spent the next few years living in Berlin and doing solo material, releasing music under the DJ Kicks series as well as a solo album titled Unrest.
 He also had a side project named The Whitest Boy Alive.

 It was not until 2004 that the Kings' follow-up Riot on an Empty Street was released.
-The video made for "I'd Rather Dance With You," the second single from the album, topped MTV's European list as the best music video of 2004.
+The video made for "I'd Rather Dance With You", the second single from the album, topped MTV's European list as the best music video of 2004.
 The album also featured contributions by Feist.